 |15 May 2008||Ship Collision / Allision|

 On November 18, 2008, the UK’s MAIB agency (Marine Accident Investigation Bureau) issued a report regarding a near-collision incident between Costa Atlantica and the car carrier (Ro-Ro ship) Grand Neptune.

 The incident occurred on May 15, 2008, in the waters of Dover Strait (aka Dover Narrows, English Channel's narrowest part).
 MAIB investigation identified several factors related to the actions taken by the cruise ship’s bridge team which contributed to the situation.

-The Grand Neptune vessel was on passage in Dover Strait when it manoeuvred hard to starboard (making a complete 360-degree turn) to avoid collision with the cruise ship.
-Atlantica was on passage from Le Havre (port for Paris) to Harwich England, carrying 1697 passengers and 859 crew, and moving at cruising speed 16 kn (18 mph / 30 kph).
+The Grand Neptune vessel was on a passage in Dover Strait when it maneuvered hard to starboard (making a complete 360-degree turn) to avoid collision with the cruise ship.
+Atlantica was on passage from Le Havre (port for Paris) to Harwich England, carrying 1697 passengers and 859 crew, and moving at cruising speed 16 knots (18 mph / 30 kph).

-Atlantica crossed the separation shipping traffic scheme between MSC Serena (containership) and Grand Neptune, both of which were transiting the Straight’s southwest traffic lane at speeds of, respectively, 18 kn (21 mph / 33 kph) and 17 kn (20 mph / 31 kph).
-The distance between the southwest bound cargo ships was less than 3 nautical miles (3,5 miles / 5,6 km).
+Atlantica crossed the separation shipping traffic scheme between MSC Serena (containership) and Grand Neptune, both of which were transiting the Straight’s southwest traffic lane at speeds of, respectively, 18 knots (21 mph / 33 kph) and 17 knots (20 mph / 31 kph).
+The distance between the southwest-bound cargo ships was less than 3 nautical miles (3,5 miles / 5,6 km).
 According to the MIAB’s investigation report, the situation was caused by the following factors:

 |31 October 2007||Crew / Passenger Deaths|